russellmatt66/kineticplasma-HPC/cpp/README.md

 - Refactor original code to be based on `Eigen` containers.

 cpp-petsc/
-- Learn how to solve Poisson equation on a structured grid with PETSc.
+- Learn how to solve Poisson's equation on a structured grid with PETSc.